About Kevin Halwa

 Knowing he wanted to be a Mountie from a young age, Kevin volunteered in the forensic IDENT section at the local detachment in high school and college and also prioritized getting a degree to strengthen his skills once he later became a member of the RCMP.
 Kevin joined the RCMP in 1997 to serve in Alberta, where he grew up.
 Understanding the need to put Members first, Kevin integrated himself into the Staff Relations Representative Program (SSRP) to help advance their interests.
 Kevin stayed with the program until it was dissolved and went on to continue his mission to “Put Members First” by taking on a Workplace Advisor Position in the RCMP.

 Always available to Members in need, Kevin takes pride in understanding the Member’s point of view.
 With formal training in Labour Relations, Kevin uses his experience to advance issues that are important to Members, such as salary and benefits, equipment and uniform upgrades, training, harassment training, loss of home equity, and more.
-He recognizes the desperate need to upgrade RCMP equipment and pistols, as well as implement personal tasers and light weight body armour, and is optimistic he will make progress in these aspects very soon.
+He is happy to see RCMP equipment including personal tasers and light weight body armor now being rolled out to Members across the country.
+Kevin anticipates the seamless progression of the implementation of various other items in the near future.

 - Completed a bachelor’s degree in Commerce from the University of Alberta, with a major in Human Resource Management